thallys2020/EmotionDetector/README.md

 Use the 'sudo apt install python3-opencv' on Linux distribiutions and use 'import cv2' on Python terminal to test if it was already installed.

 # Intall OpenCV-Python (Windows)
-If you have already install python on your system, you can installl OpenCV with this command using pip 'pip install opencv-python'
+If you have already installed python on your system, you can install OpenCV with this command using pip 'pip install opencv-python'